Install the Take Control Proxy

 3. UDP 43210 (only for LAN traffic) - this port is used for the automatic setup of the Agents and Applets.
 If the port is not available, additional set up is needed for each computer with the Agent installed.

-2. From the Admin area, select Management > Proxies > Download to download and install the proxy.
+2. From the left Navigation Menu in the Admin Area, select Management > Proxies > Add to open the Download dialog.

-3. Click Download in the new window to start the download.
+3. Select Download in the new window to start the download.

-3. Direct Connect – select the check box to enable the Direct Connect feature, and change the default port if needed.
+• Direct Connect: You enable the Direct Connect feature by selecting the checkbox.
+You can also set which port to use if the default port 443 is unsuitable.
 This is not recommended as it can interfere with establishing a connection.
-Click Test, to verify if the port is reachable, and then click Save.
+Choose Test to verify if the port is reachable.
+Select Save to apply the port you have configured.

-4. IP Filter – Select which Agents/Applets are reachable through this proxy.
-Add a mixture of single IP addresses (only the Agents or Applets on those specific IP's are reachable) and IP address ranges (all the Agents or Applets running on machines within that IP address range are reachable).
-Use this as an extra security measure.
+• IP Filter: You can set which IP addresses may connect to the proxy as an extra security measure.
+Add a mixture of single IP addresses (only the Agents or Applets on those specific IP's can connect) and IP address ranges (all the Agents or Applets running on machines within that IP address range can connect).

-6. Service – by default, the Proxy is installed as an application.
-In the service tab, you can install it as a Windows service, or uninstall the service to run the Proxy as an application.
+• Service: By default, the Proxy is installed as a Windows application.
+In the Service tab, you can install it as a Windows service, which will then start automatically (as N-able Remote Support Proxy) when the device boots up.

-7. Click on any proxy to show all of it's information – external port, the installed version, when the proxy was last seen and all associated IP addresses.
+9. Choose any proxy to show all of it's information, such as external port, installed version, when the proxy was last seen, and all associated IP addresses.

-The Remove option permanently disables the proxy’s communication with the Take Control network.
-To complete the process, uninstall the proxy manually on the corresponding machine and it cannot be reactivated.
+The Delete option permanently disables the proxy’s communication with the Take Control network.
+To complete the process, uninstall the proxy manually on the corresponding machine so that it cannot be reactivated.

 What do you want to do?